-- Ministry of Environment and Energy, Ministry of Labour and Social Affairs, Ministry of Education and Religious Affairs, Ministry of Health Collaboration between the designated Ministries and stakeholders is crucial for successful horizontal implementation of each proposal and recommended action. - Municipalities and Regions Project success is contingent upon the involvement of local and regional authorities because due to proximity vulnerable population groups can more easily be located and public awareness campaigns more effectively organized and/or promoted in every city. - Higher Education and Research Institutes, Institute of Educational Policy In a joint effort, members of the scientific community and the designated Ministries may develop reliable informative and instructional material.
+- Ministry of Environment and Energy, Ministry of Labour and Social Affairs, Ministry of Education and Religious Affairs, Ministry of Health Collaboration between the designated Ministries and stakeholders is crucial for successful horizontal implementation of each proposal and recommended action. - Municipalities and Regions Project success is contingent upon the involvement of local and regional authorities because they can locate more easily the vulnerable population groups, as well as organise and/or promote public awareness campaigns in every city. - Higher Education and Research Institutes, Institute of Educational Policy In a joint effort, members of the scientific community and the designated Ministries may develop reliable informative and instructional material.
 Input from social stakeholders such as associations or consumers' institutes is crucial.
 Parallel to this, targeted research for data collection from the entire school community can be conducted.